Make Compost Tea With Less Mess

 Easy as that, and better for everybody.
 Dull as it might sound, a fair percentage of condo container gardening goes into keeping the mess to a minimum; in my case, this means maintaining some amount of order and cleanliness so that my toddler doesn’t get into something particularly nasty and so that none of us feel crowded in close quarters.
 This was daunting at first, but now it’s become routine — and, besides, we’re all about progress, not perfection!

-One Response to “Make Compost Tea With Less Mess”
+4 Responses to “Make Compost Tea With Less Mess”

 1. Seasonal Wisdom